war/asset-loading/README.md

 The result of the interpolated translation value is returned for the current frame.

 ### AnimationPlayer::calculateCurrentRotation
 Calculates the new rotation for the current time value (`AnimationDataStruct::current_animation_time`).
-The same procedure described in [AnimationPlayer - AnimationPlayer::calculateCurrentTranslation](AnimationPlayer.md#AnimationPlayer%3A%3AcalculateCurrentTranslation) is applied.
-However, spherical linear interpolation (slerp) is carried out between any two rotations, and not linear interpolation (unless an specific edge case is met, which is desscribed below).
+The same procedure described in [AnimationPlayer - AnimationPlayer::calculateCurrentTranslation](https://github.com/war/asset-loading/tree/gltf-asset-loading#animationplayercalculateCurrentTranslation) is applied.
+However, spherical linear interpolation (slerp) is carried out between any two rotations and not linear interpolation (unless a specific edge case is met, which is described below).
 Also, extra edge-case checks must be made for rotation quaternions.
 Firstly, the dot product between the current rotation (i) and future rotation (i + 1) is computed, and if this value is negative, then the inverse of `new_rot` (future rotation) is used.
 This is required since we always want quaternion spherical linear interpolation (slerp) to take the shortest path (otherwise it will yield incorrect animations).

 ```cpp